 prof. Sven Eyckerman (PhD)

-expert scientist - VIB Center of Medical Biotechnology
+expert scientist - VIB Center for Medical Biotechnology

 associate professor (Faculty of Medicine and Health Sciences, UGent)